Try These Simple Tips To Be A Good Boss

 The benefit to this is that you allow your employees to keep bringing you new ideas, you don’t shut down their creativity.

 The second benefit when you allow the flow of creative ideas you are sure to come across a few that will prove to become excellent ideas.

 25. Show Equality:

 Just because you are a boss, that doesn’t mean you better than the people you manage.
-You have a job to do and so do they.
-You have better management skills and the have some skills that are better than you.
+You have a job to do, and so do they.
+You have better management skills, and they have some skills that are better than you.
 Think of it as being equal with different job functions.